-Furthermore I request an exemption from §45.23 Marking of the aircraft because my UAS will not have a cabin, cockpit or pilot station on which to mark certain words or phrases.
-Additionally two -inch lettering is difficult to place on such a small aircraft with dimensions smaller than the minimal lettering requirement.
-I understand the need for markings and will mark my UAS in the largest possible lettering by placing the word "Experimental" or assigned number or name (based on a request or ruling by the FAA) on its fuselage as required by §45.29(f) so that anyone assisting him as a spotter will see the markings.
+I request an exemption from § 45.23 Marking of the aircraft because his UA will not have a cabin, cockpit or pilot station on which to mark certain words or phrases.
+Further, I state that two-inch lettering is difficult to place on such a small aircraft with dimensions smaller than the minimal lettering requirement.
+Regardless of this, I state that I will mark his UAS in the largest possible lettering by placing the word "Experimental" on its fuselage as required by § 45.29(f) so that he or anyone assisting him as a spotter will see the markings.

-I also ask for an exemption from §§91.405(a),91.407(a)(1), 91.409(a)(2) and 91.417(a) and(b) Maintenance inspections may be required and should be granted since they only apply to aircraft with an airworthiness certificate.
-But, as a safety precaution I will perform a preflight inspection of my UAS before each flight as outlined in his operating documents.
+I state that an exemption from §§ 91.405(a), 91.407(a)(1), 91.409(a)(2) and 91.417(a) and (b) Maintenance inspections may be required and should be granted since they only apply to aircraft with an airworthiness certificate.
+However, I state that as a safety precaution I will perform a preflight inspection of his UAS before each flight as outlined in my operating documents.